franciscop/edittable/fields.md

 The function validate receives three parameters: `(value, callback, self)`.
 The `value` is the current value of the field being edited.
 The callback *has* to be called and self includes other data that might be relevant.

-The callback accepts two parameter, the first one indicates whether the test is passed (`true`) or not (`false`) and the second one indicates the error if any.
-You should *not* pass true AND a second parameter as it doesn't make sense.
+The callback accepts one parameter that indicates whether there is an error or not.
+To successfully pass it, just call it empty or with null.
 It is an async function so you can check against any API would you like to do so.
 For example, let's check if the nickname is available:

 ```js
 var fields = {